 The Perks of being a Walt Disney World Annual Passholder may seem elusive.
-Sure you get in the parks for one full year with a passholder ticket, but is it worth the cost.
+Sure you get in the parks for one full year with a pass-holder ticket, but is it worth the cost?
 Are the other perks really that great?
-We’ve chatted the cost of the Annual Passholder Platinum Pass and talked about why it’s not really about the money and more about how you like to vacation.
+We’ve chatted about the cost of a Disney Annual Pass, the Annual Passholder Platinum Pass, and talked about why it’s not really about the money and more about how you like to vacation.
 But what else do you need to know?

-To be completely clear here, we’re talking about the Disney Platinum Pass.
+For the purpose of this post, and since we’re not Florida residents, to be completely clear here, we’re talking about the Disney Incredi-Pass.
 Check out Disney’s Pass Holder levels and pricing here.
-2019 will mark our “official” third year of being Disney Annual Passholders.
-And we’ve reconsidered the need to get the pass every year so far.
+We’ve reconsidered the need to get the pass every year so far.
 Of course, since we’re currently running a vacation blog focused on Disney, we see it as necessary.
 But we still question it every time.
 Why?
 Well, it’s expensive as heck.
 We live in Ohio, meaning we place a lot of hope on cheap flights.
 And we both have jobs that like it when we show up.
 Chances are these would be real concerns for you too.
 Let us break down what you “really” get as a Disney Annual Pass holder.

-The Disney Platinum Pass includes the following for ONE FULL YEAR.
+The Disney Incredi-Pass includes the following for ONE FULL YEAR.
 From the moment you activate it at the Guest Services Ticket Window at Disney here’s what you get.

 - Admission to all 4 theme parks